schell/glucose/gristle/README.md

 # gristle
 `gristle` is a shallow embeddeding of the OpenGL Shading Language in Haskell.
-It aims to look as close to actual glsl shader code as possibly, while providing better compile-time safety.
-Currently writing shader code in `gristle`'s
-@IxShader@ monad will catch variable assignment mismatchs, multiplication mismatches and some other common errors.
+It aims to look as close to actual glsl shader code as possible, while providing better compile-time safety.
+Currently writing shader code in `gristle`'s `IxShader` monad will catch variable assignment mismatchs, multiplication mismatches and some other common errors.
 It also builds a description of your shader at the type level to use downstream during buffering and uniform updates.
 Lastly, it abstracts over shader code written for opengl and webgl.